dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_visualization_retrieving_visualizations-->

-To retrieve a list all existing visualizations, in JSON format, with some basic information (including identifier, name and pagination) you can make a `GET` request to the URL below.
+To retrieve a list of all existing visualizations, in JSON format, with some basic information (including identifier, name and pagination) you can make a `GET` request to the URL below.
 You should see a list of all public/shared visualizations plus your private ones.

     GET /api/visualizations.json